 If you have any investment goals in the future, portfolio drift can have an impact.

-With M1 Finance, you have the option to automatically reinvest your dividends back into your portfolio.
+You have the option to automatically reinvest your dividends back into your portfolio.
 When you receive a dividend, the amount will be deposited into your cash balance.
 This is known as a dividend reinvestment plan (DRIP).

 Once your cash balance reaches $25, it will automatically be reinvested back into your portfolio.
 You can toggle this on and off at any time.